This story may be republished or used in derivative works under the Creative Commons CC BY-NC 4.0 DEED license. Attribution is required.

 Related: Improve your cashflow with freight factoring for trucking

-While large states like California, Texas, and Florida have the most total driving fatalities during Christmas and NYE, these three southern states are in their own category regarding fatalities per capita.
+While large states like California, Texas, and Florida have the most total driving fatalities during Christmas and NYE, Delaware and southern states like South Carolina, Mississippi, and Arkansas have significantly more fatalities per capita than the rest of the country.